bluehackrafestefano/Vagrant_Node_Cluster_End/HandsOn_Vagrant_Clustering.md

 - So our first step will be to go to the routes and we will uncomment the code here. `api/routes/todoListRoutes.js` lines 16-17.

 - And then we'll go to the controllers.
 And then we'll uncomment this method here. `api/controllers/todoListController.js` lines 32-38.
 And save as we go.
 Now return to the browser, and we should be able to refresh.
 This time, instead of a 404 error, we see the task that was entered when the box was provisioned.

-Modifying the code in VS code automatically copied it into the flash vagrant directory in the box, which is where the code for the application is actually running.
+Modifying the code in VS code automatically copied it into the /vagrant directory in the box, which is where the code for the application is actually running.

 Let's take a minute to think about how vagrant can impact software development by making these purpose built environments possible.
 Adding a vagrant file to this or any code repository alleviates the need to know how to set up a runtime and development environment.
 It doesn't end there.
 The vagrant files and provisioners are a self documenting application runtime configuration.
 By reading the vagrant file and provisioning scripts, a developer can quickly learn how to set up the environment for a given code base.

 Also, keep in mind that every app is different.
-For example, we could write a variant of this application that uses MySQL or postgres instead of MongoDB.
+For example, we could write a variant of this application that uses MySQL or PostgreSQL instead of MongoDB.
 If you start including a vagrant file with the applications you write, you'll include the runtime definitions of your application along with the code.
 You then won't have to remember how to set up the environment for your applications because the environment is defined with the code.
 Even better, you won't have to set it up for anyone else as long as they're also using vagrant.

 ## Clustering